wildart/FLANN.jl/README.md

 A simple wrapper for [FLANN](http://www.cs.ubc.ca/research/flann/), Fast Library for Approximate Nearest Neighbors.
 It has an interface similar to the [NearestNeighbors](https://github.com/wildart/NearestNeighbors.jl) package API.

 # Installation
+Use the package manager to install

+	julia> Pkg.add("FLANN")

-Clone package from this repository and build it.
+or clone the package from this repository and build it.

 	julia> Pkg.clone("https://github.com/wildart/FLANN.jl.git")
 	julia> Pkg.build("FLANN")